ArchanaPrabhuG/BY-track-and-trace/README-run.md

 In case of UI change:
 quasar dev

-Bring down the network
+In case of change in smartcontract npm install then Bring down the network
-1)./down.sh
+./down.sh
+Bring up the network again
+./byfnsetup.sh